How parental leave entitlements can be used in New Zealand

 How it can be used: Parents can share their entitlements

-Parents can take extended leave at the same time or one after the other.
-Some return to work after primary carer leave, then later take a block of extended leave, if agreed with the employer.
+Some parents return to work after their primary carer leave or partner’s leave ends, then later take a block of extended leave, if agreed upon with the employer.

 When it starts: